 Most ledgered lines use a borrowing base determined by your eligible A/R. You can borrow up to 85% of the base by making draw requests to the finance company.
 The borrowing base is flexible and can adapt to growing revenues.

-The qualification requirements for a sales ledger financing line are simpler than a line of credit.
+The qualification requirements for a sales ledger financing line are simpler than those of a line of credit.
 Companies must have minimum yearly revenues of a few million dollars, reliable financial statements, and be free of major issues.

 4. Finance raw materials